fhi-beta/mobaGenetics-qc/README.md

 It was extended thanks to help from the [PsychGen team](https://www.fhi.no/en/me/the-psychgen-centre-for-genetic-epidemiology-and-mental-health), especially Elizabeth Claire Corfield.

-The pre-phasing and imputation modules have been built following the implementation of the [NORMENT team](https://www.med.uio.no/norment/english/), especially Oleksandr Frei and Tahir Tekin Filiz.
+The pre-phasing and imputation modules have been built following the implementation of the [NORMENT team](https://www.med.uio.no/norment/english/) and the [PsychGen team](https://www.fhi.no/en/me/the-psychgen-centre-for-genetic-epidemiology-and-mental-health), especially Oleksandr Frei and Tahir Tekin Filiz.

 We are grateful for the contribution of the community who helped, shared code, and provided support and feedback.
 We are especially grateful to the [PsychGen team](https://www.fhi.no/en/me/the-psychgen-centre-for-genetic-epidemiology-and-mental-health), the [NORMENT team](https://www.med.uio.no/norment/english/), the [Centre for Fertility and Health](https://www.fhi.no/en/ch/Centre-for-fertility-and-health/), the [Department of Obstetrics and Gynecology at the University of Gothenburg](https://www.gu.se/en/about/find-organisation/department-of-obstetrics-and-gynecology), and the [Mohn Center for Diabetes Precision Medicine](https://www.uib.no/en/diabetes).